cjns/Milestone-3--The-Snail-Hunt/README.md

 As a returning registered user:

 - Log in to my account.
+- Log out of my account.
 - Create, view, update, and delete my entries.
 - Search all entries.
+- Export data to csv.
+- See and edit my profile.
+- Contact someone for support.

 ## Strategic Tradeoffs